AZHB/AZHB.github.io/projects/risk.md

 <h4>Psuedocode</h4>

-The psuedocode for the algorithm is detailed below.
+The basic structure of the algorithm is detailed below.
+Of course, the majority of the work will be done within the function calls.
+For more information, refer to the code breakdown section of this page or the <a href="https://github.com/AZHB/risk-battle-calculator">source code itself</a>.

 ```
 Ask user for input a,d,n